aimeerivers/clock/README.md

 ![Colour wheel](colour-wheel.png)

-The opposite of red in the colour wheel of hues of light is cyan (`#00FFFF`) which is what we see at 50% through.
+The opposite of red in this colour wheel is cyan (`#00FFFF`) which is what we see at 50%.

-This means that at exactly 12:30:30 on the 15th June 2050 all the bars will be coloured exactly the same colour - cyan.
+This means that at precisely 12:30:30 on the 15th June 2050 all the bars will be coloured exactly the same colour - cyan.

 ![Cyan time](cyan-time.png)

 ## How does it know the date and time?

-The date and time are localised to you in your timezone, and are taken from your device.
+The date and time are localised to you, and are taken from your device.
+All the calculations are done locally on your device, which is why you won't see the same time as someone else in a different timezone.

 ## Why does it display the date and time differently?